-Heroin Rehab and Treatment Center
+Heroin Addiction Treatment and Rehab Center

 Heroin addiction is on the rise in America, due in part to the increase in opioid painkiller addiction.
 As a member of the opioid drug class, heroin can be used interchangeably with prescription opioids, and that has brought heroin back from obscurity.
-Heroin is an extremely dangerous drug, and anyone addicted to it should seek residential heroin addiction treatment as soon as possible.
+Heroin is an extremely addictive and dangerous drug, and anyone addicted to it should seek residential heroin addiction treatment as soon as possible.
 Fortunately, heroin addiction can be overcome with hard work, determination, and expert assistance from trained treatment professionals.

 What Is Heroin Addiction?